Welcome

 Some of the ongoing Federal legislative activities of the OCB include advocacy related to Rehabilitation Act amendments, funding for rehabilitation and education of the blind, the Individuals with Disabilities Education Act, the Fair Housing Amendments of 1988, the Civil Rights Restoration Act, the Air Carriers Access Act, the Technology Assistance Act, funding for Free Matter, the Americans with Disabilities Act, funding for independent living services for older blind and many other measures affecting the blind.

-The Oklahoma Council of the Blind has joined with Rada Cutlery is an online fundraising effort.
-To place an order, Go to
+The Oklahoma Council of the Blind has joined with Rada Cutlery in an online fundraising effort.
+To place an order,